Okipa/laravel-table/README.md

 ![Generate tables from Eloquent models](docs/screenshot.png)

-Save time and easily render tables in your views from models, objects, collections or arrays.
+Save time and easily render tables in your views from Eloquent models.

 Tables can be generated under the following UI frameworks:
 * Bootstrap 5